Anal cancer

 Causes

 Anal cancer happens when cells in the anal canal develop changes in their DNA.
 A cell's DNA holds the instructions that tell a cell what to do.
-In healthy cells, the DNA gives instructions to grow and multiply at a set rate.
+In healthy cells, DNA gives instructions to grow and multiply at a set rate.
 The instructions tell the cells to die at a set time.
-In cancer cells, the changes give different instructions.
-The changes tell the cancer cells to make many more cells quickly.
-Cancer cells can keep living when healthy cells would die.
-This causes too many cells.
+In cancer cells, the changes tell the cancer cells to make many more cells quickly.
+Cancer cells can keep living while healthy cells would die.
+This results in too many cells.

 The cancer cells might form a mass called a tumor.
 The tumor can grow to invade and destroy healthy body tissue.
 In time, cancer cells can break away and spread to other parts of the body.
 When cancer spreads, it's called metastatic cancer.

-Most anal cancers are thought to be caused by human papillomavirus, also called HPV.
-HPV is a common virus that's passed through sexual contact.
+Most anal cancers are caused by human papillomavirus (HPV).
+This is a common virus that's passed through sexual contact.
 For most people, the virus never causes problems.
 It usually goes away on its own.
 For some, though, the virus can cause changes in the cells that may lead to cancer.

 Risk factors